tonycamp/gradient-grid-random-iteration-coder/README.md

 just the grid square of 147 bytes witch is a entrophy compression of 0.3 normally. can become very similar in size of webp and less. can become very good in size like jxl or less. i would if i was you do check out.

+at this moment with normal parameters i can figure out a good jpg quality and size alsoa s good as avif but the jxl andwebp do beat me a good way